 A pond is a jewel in your garden that you can enjoy every day.
 Water in the garden is a magical thing, bringing the landscape to life with movement, light and sound.
 Logical that many people would like to build a pond in their garden.
 Ponds are vibrantly alive, whether it's burgeoning waterlilies or the flash of a goldfish, blue dragonflies humming overhead or a bird dropping in for a drink and a splash.
+Please contact our staff for more information and advice about our ponds.
+Check also our other pond pages to get more information: building a pond, planting your pond and pond problems.

 We offer a wide range of everything you need for your pond, or the construction of it.
 Add a watery dimension to your garden with some of the types of pond you can build from materials found in our garden centre.